openingscience/book/_posts/2013-08-11-the_public_knowledge_project.md

    orcid: 0000-0001-6192-8687
 categories: [tools]
 tags: [publishing, open access]
----

-## Abstract

-This chapter describes how the Public Knowledge Project, a collective of academics, librarians, and technical genies, has been, since 1998, building open source software (free) publishing platforms that create an alternative path to commercial and subscription-based routes to
+abstract: "This chapter describes how the Public Knowledge Project, a collective of academics, librarians, and technical genies, has been, since 1998, building open source software (free) publishing platforms that create an alternative path to commercial and subscription-based routes to